Summary. An interesting and very successful season.

 December continued with temperatures well above average.
 The prevailing warm northwest winds and sea temperatures 2-3 degrees above normal (see chart below) were reasons for the above average temperatures.
 27 December provide a surprise when overnight temperatures dropped briefly below zero degrees.

 January temperatures were literally off the chart.
 Our historical data chart scale did not go high enough.
 January heat accumulation, measured as growing degree days, was over 60% higher than our average.
+Sea temperatures 3-5 degrees above normal.
 Veraison (grape colour change) came two to three weeks early.
-Rapid ripening is not ideal for Pinot Noir and fortunately peak temperatures at the end of January have abated.